Embedding surfaces into $S^3$ with maximum symmetry: Orbifolds and finite group actions

 Like in the manifold case we can say that an orientable seperating 2-suborbifold $\mathcal{F}$ in an orientable 3-orbifold $\mathcal{O}$ is unknotted or knotted, depending on whether it bounds handlebody orbifolds on both sides.

 It is easy to see that if the underlying space of a handlebody orbifold is a ball, then the singular set would form an unknotted tree in the ball, possibly disconnected.
-Unknotted means the complement of the regular neighborhood of the singular set is a handlebody.
+Unknotted means that the tree lies in a proper disk embedded in the ball.
 For more about handlebody orbifold theory one can see \cite{MMZ}.